 Art.
 13 Responsibilities

 The Federal Office is responsible for:

-- a. issuing licences for handling nuclear materials; - a^{bis}.
-8 issuing licences for the export and mediation of technology relating to nuclear materials; - approving the agreement concerning the return of radioactive waste or spent fuel elements in accordance with Article 9 letter d of the Nuclear Energy Act.
+- a. issuing licences for handling nuclear materials; - abis.8 issuing licences for the export and mediation of technology relating to nuclear materials; - b. approving the agreement concerning the return of radioactive waste.